KevJumba: Other works

 In 2007, Wu appeared on The CW's short-lived Online Nation.
 Online Nation compiled an hour of web clips, broadcast them during primetime, lasting four episodes.
 Wu, along with other popular YouTube personalities, is also paid to broadcast a streaming show on BlogTV.
 He has been a member of BlogTV since March 29, 2008, and as of November 2, 2008, he had produced 70 live and 23 recorded shows with over 300,000 viewers of the live show and 100,000 viewers of the recorded shows.

-As of October 2008, Wu starred with Jessica Rose and Phillip DeFranco in Hooking Up from HBOLabs (the online arm of HBO), a scripted 10-episode web-based series.
+As of October 2008, Wu starred with Jessica Rose and Philip DeFranco in Hooking Up from HBOLabs (the online arm of HBO), a scripted 10-episode web-based series.
 Hooking Up is set at a fictional university where the students spend most of their time emailing and twittering, but still manage to miscommunicate.
 It is his first work on a scripted production.
 Guest appearances on Hooking Up will be made by Kevin Nalty, Michael Buckley, and other internet celebrities.
 The entire cast of Hooking Up is composed of YouTube video bloggers in the hope of attracting a young, internet knowledgeable audience.
 By the show's second day on YouTube, it had received more than 450,000 views.
 According to NewTeeVee.com, an evolving consensus is that for an online video to be a hit, somewhere between 100,000 and one million views are needed, giving Hooking Up a strong start.
 Maria Russo of the Los Angeles Times felt that Wu was better looking than star DeFranco and wondered why Wu plays the "tired role of the East Asian friend who helps the white guy get the chicks," while Bobbie Johnson of The Guardian said that many web surfers had "scoffed at what they see as a cynical attempt to cash in."
 On October 2, 2011, Wu hosted "Flicks" on Cartoon Network during an airing of Around the World in 80 Days.
-Wu has also announced he would be starring in the independent film Rock Jocks with Justin Chon, Felicia Day, and Gerry Bedknob, which was released in 2012.
+Wu also starring as "Danny" in the 2012 independent film Rock Jocks with Justin Chon, Felicia Day, and Gerry Bedknob.

 In 2011, Wu sponsored Brian Wong in the NASCAR K&N Pro Series West, who raced a car with Wu's paint scheme in the Casino Arizona 125 at Phoenix International Raceway.

 Wu was honored by East West Players, the oldest Asian Pacific American (APA) theatre company in the United States, for helping to increase the presence of APA's in the arts and entertainment at their 47th Visionary Award in 2013.
 Tim Dang, the Producing Artistic Director of East West Players at the time, called Wu "a great example of the 'next generation' taking the lead to raise the visibility of Asian Americans through new media and the art of comedy."